stoplightio/docs/articles/hubs/linking.md

 # Linking

 ## What
-In your Stoplight Hub, linking to different [pages](/pages), [subpages](/subpages), section headers, and external sites allows you to help navigation across your docs.
+In your Stoplight Hub, linking to different [pages](/pages), [subpages](/subpages), section headers, and external sites allows you to integrate navigation across your docs.

 ## How